MiguelAlho/LearningChallenge2018/PITCHME.md

 ## Focus on learning that topic in 2018

 Note:
 Focus your searches on that topic.
-Read and inest enough to know about it, enough to apply it and bring it into you day-to-day work.
+Read and ingest enough to know about it, enough to apply it and bring it into you day-to-day work.
 Or event to discover new topics to move through.

 ---